 Underestimating the cost of health care

-The average couple retiring today at age 65 will need $280,000 to cover health care and medical costs in retirement, according to an annual estimate by Fidelity.
+According to an annual estimate by Fidelity, the average couple retiring today at age 65 will need $280,000 to cover health care and medical costs in retirement.
 The good news is that the figure is up only 2% from the previous year’s estimate of $275,000, a smaller-than-average increase.
-The bad news, of course, is that it’s still a huge number, reinforcing the fact that Medicare coverage is neither free nor completely comprehensive.
+The bad news, of course, is that it’s still a considerable number, reinforcing the fact that Medicare coverage is neither free nor completely comprehensive.

-It’s good to have a general number to work with when planning for or budgeting during retirement.
-Understand that where you live, your gender, your health conditions and other variables will all have an impact on the real number that you will spend on health care during your retirement years.
+It’s good to have a general number of working with planning or budgeting during retirement.
+Understand that where you live, your gender, health conditions, and other variables will all impact the actual number you will spend on health care during your retirement years.

-The right information at the right time could make all the difference with your Medicare Plan choices.
+The correct information at the right time could make all the difference with your Medicare Plan choices.